iurii-kyrylenko/ik-files/md/kad-network-size-mle.md

+---
-## Maximum Likelihood Estimation of Network Size by N Parallel k-lookups in Kademlia DHT
+title: "Maximum Likelihood Estimation of Network Size by N Parallel k-lookups in Kademlia DHT"

-### Abstract
-..todo
+author: "Iurii Kyrylenko, yuriproject@gmail.com"
+abstract: |
+  Derived the optimal Maximum Likelihood Estimator for a number of nodes in Kademlia-style DHTs.
+Shown that the estimator averages logarithmic distances of farthests nodes returned from several lookups.
+Found the Cramér-Rao bound for the efficient estimator.
+Proved the asymptotic efficiency of the estimator by statistical simulation.
+---

 ### 1. Intro

 The lookup (often informally referred to as "k-lookup") is the primary and most crucial function in the Kademlia peer-to-peer distributed hash table (DHT) protocol [1].
 It is a recursive, iterative algorithm designed to locate the $k$ closest nodes to a specific target ID within the network.
 The final set of $k$ closest nodes found has XOR distances that are minimized within the network, and the magnitude of these distances is related to the density of nodes, which itself depends on network size $n$.
 It's clear that performing several lookups to random $N$ targets nodes we get more information about anticipated network size.
 A method of estimation $n$ by processing $N$ parallel k-lookups is proposed in [2].
 It's based on the fact that distances in each ordered set of k-lookup is the order statistics with specific beta distributions which depends on $n$.
 Then according to the method of moments (MoM) [3] the estimator for $n$ is obtained by matching expected value of beta distribution with empirical result by averaging distances from lookup data.
 The suggested estimator is great from a practical point, however some aspects of provided solution are heuristic, e.g. the ways of averaging sample data.
 It's also hard to make assumptions on efficiency of the MoM estimator, because there is no way of gettins theoretical minimum variance for any unbiased estimator.

 Using the same model as in [2], the current work considers Maximum Likelihood Estimation (MLE) [4].
 The MLE is generally preferred over MoM because it produces more efficient, consistent, and often unbiased estimators with stronger theoretical properties.
 MLE requires no heuristic assumption and can be derived directly from join Probability Distribution Function (PDF) of distances from N parallel k-lookups.
-The join PDF also allows to get the Craner-Rao bound [5] for minimal variance of the efficient estimator.
+The join PDF also allows to get the Cramér-Rao bound [5] for minimal variance of the efficient estimator.

 The main results of works are:

-- the MLE estimator (3) which uses average of logarithms of XOR distances from $N$ random $k$-lookups;
+- the MLE estimator (3) which uses average of logarithms of normalized distances from $N$ random $k$-lookups;
-- the Craner-Rao bound (4) for minimal variance of the efficient estimator and its approximations (6-7);
+- the Cramér–Rao bound (4) for minimal variance of the efficient estimator and its approximations (6-7);
 - illustration of efficiency of the MLE estimator by results of computer simulation.

 ### 2. Model